First shots fired in the Revolution. “The shot heard ’round

 Wiboo Swamp, SC

-Francis Marion began a retreating action which thwarted the
+Francis Marion began a retreating action that thwarted the British column led by Col. Watson.

 March 1781